haruka-takagi-datascience/supervised_nlp/README.md

 - Length of test set: 809
 - Length of words to index: 9215

-Now prepare a function that maps the words to a glove word embedding.
+Now prepare a function that maps the words to a glove word embedding.<br />
 <img src="images/img_12.png">

-Load in the word vectors and pad the training and text data to make them the same length.
+Load in the word vectors and pad the training and text data to make them the same length.<br />
 <img src="images/img_13.png">

-Then define an embedding matrix.
+Then define an embedding matrix.<br />
 <img src="images/img_14.png">

 Then define some names to make sure you can differentiate between your different models and saves.
-Also define callbacks, loggers, early stop and reduced learning rate mechanism.
+Also define callbacks, loggers, early stop and reduced learning rate mechanism.<br />

 <img src="images/img_15.png">

-Now lets not forget to set up tensorboard so we can actually see how our training looks like.
+Now lets not forget to set up tensorboard so we can actually see how our training looks like. <br />

 <img src="images/img_16.png">

 ## LSTM Model Training

-Now define the LSTM model as per the Apel 2019 paper descriptions.
+Now define the LSTM model as per the Apel 2019 paper descriptions.<br />

 <img src="images/img_170.png">

-Here is the model summary.
+Here is the model summary. <br />

 <img src="images/img_18.png">

-Now define the optimizer.
+Now define the optimizer.<br />

 <img src="images/img_19.png">

-Then finally fit the model to the dataset.
+Then finally fit the model to the dataset. <br />

 <img src="images/img_200.png">

 Here is the output during the training process.
 <INSERT IMAGE HERE>

 Then load in the model with the best validation accuracy.
-And check the in-sample and out-of-sample accuracy.
+And check the in-sample and out-of-sample accuracy.<br />

 <img src="images/img_21.png">